Kotlin/KEEP/proposals/context-receivers.md

 ```

 This is not only stylistically better, as it clearly shows an intent to provide contextual information.
-It is also better in larger codebase, because the contextual lambda in `withVirtualTimeSource { ... }` does not
+It is also better in a larger codebase, because the contextual lambda in `withVirtualTimeSource { ... }` does not
 change the meaning of `this` reference, for example:

 ```kotlin